observIQ/bindplane-agent/config/google_cloud_exporter/iis/README.md

 ## Environment

-The IIS Receiver scrapes performance counters for metrics, limiting this reciever to Windows only, with performance counters enabled.
+The IIS Receiver scrapes performance counters for metrics, limiting this receiver to Windows only, with performance counters enabled.